A Riemannian gradient descent method for optimization on the indefinite Stiefel manifold: Numerical examples

 \subsection{Matrix least square problems}

 We consider minimization of the cost function of the form

 This form is an approach for various problems.
 First, with suitable specification, it is the well known Procrustes problem \cite{Scho1966,High1988,AndeE1997,BojaL1999,BhatC2019}.
 In this subsection, to intimate the conventional situation \cite{Scho1966}, we examine the problem on the $J$-orthogonal group.
 That is, given $G, B\in \Rbln,\, l\geq n$, find a matrix $X\in \iSt_{J,J}$ with $J = \diag(\pm 1,\ldots,\pm 1) \in \Rbnn$ that minimizes $f$ defined in \eqref{eq:fitting}.
 It is worth noting that in a recent work \cite{HeYWX2024}, a block coordinate descent method was developed.
 To set up, let us consider $J = (I_p,-I_m)$ with $p+m=n$.
 Then $G$ is randomly generated with \texttt{rng default} in MATLAB.
 A global solution is prescribed as $V = \diag(V_1,V_2),$ where $V_1\in \O(p), V_2\in \O(m)$ are initialized randomly with \texttt{rng}(1,'\texttt{twister}') and then orthogonalized by \texttt{orth}.
 This results in the setting that $B = GV$.
-The identity matrix $I_n$ is chosen as the initial guess.
-Table~\ref{tab:Procrustes} displays the result for different sizes of problem with $p = 3n/4$, $\texttt{rstop} = 1\e-6$ and Cayley formula \eqref{eq:Cayley_curve} in which diff. represents the absolute difference between the prescribed and the numerically obtained one.
-Apparently, the iterate generated by the method converges to the prescribed global minimizer only in the cases $l=n=1000$ and $(l,n)=(1500,1000)$; this is normal since the problem can have more than one global solution and/or the obtained solution might not be a global one.
+The identity matrix $I_n$ is chosen as the initial guess and $\texttt{rstop} = 1\e-6$ for the RGD method; naturally, only the Cayley retraction \eqref{eq:Cayley_curve} is used.
+For the ALM method, we set $\texttt{rstop}_{ALM} = 1\e-9$ and $\texttt{feastol} = 1\e-12$ while the maximal number of the main and the subproblem iterations are 20 and 100, respectively.
+Table~\ref{tab:Procrustes} displays the results for different sizes of problem with $p = 3n/4$ in which diff. represents the difference between the prescribed and the numerically obtained solutions.
+Apparently, the iterate generated by the RGD method converges to the prescribed global minimizer only in the cases $l=n=1000$ and $(l,n)=(1500,1000)$; this is normal since the problem can have more than one global solution and/or the obtained solution might not be a global one.
 Overall, the generated iterate converges as expected.
+Surprisingly, the ALM method offers better results in the case of $(l,n)=(1000,500)$.

 As the second application, we consider a matrix equation

 on the indefinite Stiefel manifold $\iSt_{A,I_k}$ with nonsingular $A\in \symset(n)$.
 If there is no information about the existence of a solution, a natural idea is to minimize the associated cost function of the form \eqref{eq:fitting}.
 One can see that if $B \in \iSt_{G^{-1}AG^{-1},I_k}$ then \eqref{eq:mateq} admits a unique solution $G^{-1}B$ which is also the unique global solution of the associated optimization problem.
 When $G = I_n$, it is the nearest matrix problem considered in \cite{GSAS21}; some minimal distance and averaging problems can also be converted into this form, see, e.g., \cite{FioriT2009,Fior11}.